mpainenz/ipms-client/README.md

 For a basic example, look at the [examples/basic_functions.py](examples/basic_functions.py) script.

-Simply change the Username, Password, and Carrier ID fields to something valid, and run the script to connect to IPMS
+Simply change the Username, Password, and Company ID fields to something valid, and run the script to connect to IPMS

 # Example code